Raising a Puppy: 5 Tips to Help With Housetraining

 Tip #1: Establish Your Routine

 One of the crucial elements of house training a new puppy is creating a schedule with a timeline and sticking with it.
 Setting up a safe space for your puppy and adhering to a strict, established timeline helps set the boundaries for your puppy, allowing it to understand what is expected from you.
+Use a dog training app to set reminders and create a consistent schedule.

 The schedule should include things like how much food and how often per day you will feed your dog, as well as how often you plan to take it outside for walks and bathroom breaks.
 For example, think about taking your puppy out first thing in the morning and right before bed as part of their bathroom routine.
 Also, keep in mind that you should be taking your puppy for walks outside after these types of activities: